 Rail Delivery Services

-This class and collective action lawsuit is brought by lease operator truckers for Rail Delivery Services, Inc. The drivers claim that RDS misclassified them as “independent contractors” when they should have been considered to be employees, and that in so doing, RDS forced drivers to bear the company’s expenses, made unlawful deductions from drivers’ wages, and failed to pay drivers the guaranteed minimum wage in some weeks.
+This class and collective action lawsuit is brought by contractor truckers for Rail Delivery Services, Inc. The drivers claim that RDS misclassified them as “independent contractors” when they should have been considered to be employees, and that in so doing, RDS forced drivers to bear the company’s expenses, made unlawful deductions from drivers’ wages, and failed to pay drivers the guaranteed minimum wage in some weeks.
 The case also claims that RDS’s contract was unconscionable and that RDS failed to abide by various California state law requirements, such as meal and rest breaks.
 The case was filed in the U.S. District Court for the Central District of California and is assigned to The Honorable Jesus G. Bernal, U.S. District Judge.
 In addition to Getman, Sweeney & Dunn, the drivers are also represented by Susan Martin of Martin & Bonnett, P.L.L.C, in Phoenix, Edward Tuddenham in Paris (the litigation team that represented drivers in the Swift Transportation and Central Refrigerated Service misclassification cases) along with Howard Z. Rosen of Rosen Marsili Rapp LLP.

 How to Join this Case

-If you have also worked for this defendant you can join this case by downloading and filling out the Consent to Sue form and faxing, emailing, or mailing it to Getman, Sweeney & Dunn.
+If you have also worked for this defendant you can join this case by downloading and filling out the Consent to Sue Form and faxing, emailing, or mailing it to Getman, Sweeney & Dunn.
 You need the free Acrobat Reader installed to view the form.

 Answers to Common Questions – Posted April 3, 2019